Medication Therapy Management (MTM) Program

 - Mix medications with undesirable substances, such as dirt or used coffee grounds

-- Place mixture in a sealed container, such as an empty margarine tub
+- Place the mixture in a sealed container, such as an empty margarine tub